Get the e-book:

 Matt looked around the fireside.
 The redwood trees.
 The campfire smoke drifting away from the setting sun.
 It matched the trees and coastal breeze they had at their bunker home—a bunker his friend Jay built before he disappeared.

 Niki tipped away from Matt, yanked into an urgent conversation.
-Aahana couldn’t hide her excitement.
-“Who else was evacuated five-and-a-half years ago?”
+Aahana didn’t hide her excitement.
+“Who else was evacuated seven years ago?”

-Niki straightened up then leaned back into Aahana.
+Niki straightened up and glanced behind her.
 “Kanisa?
 You think . . .”
-She turned to search behind her.
+She turned to search the crowd behind her.

 “What about Kanisa?”
 Divya asked.